filipopo/UrlShortener/README.md

   `gunicorn urlshortener.wsgi`

-  In which case you will also need to gather static files, even in debug mode
+  in which case you will also need to gather static files, even in debug mode

   `python manage.py collectstatic`
 </details>

-## Visit the website
+### Visit the website

 If you started the app locally you can see it at http://127.0.0.1:8000/